-It seems that once items are stored as a group, or collection, the possibilities for experimentation and exploration increase greatly.
+Once items are stored as a collection, the possibilities for experimentation and exploration increase greatly.

 A word on safety - care needs to be taken to ensure the following items are safe for young children.
 There is a lot of information available on the internet, including guidelines for safe toy / object sizes.
 There is also information on the safety of plastics and other common materials.
 Factors such as size, weight and sharp edges should also be considered, with thought given to the ages and interests of the children who may be using the objects.
 For example, clothes pegs may not be such a good choice for children who like to have things in their mouths.